Growing in Harmony

 Growing in Harmony has provided some really valuable educational opportunities for diverse groups in our local community, from people studying for apprenticeships to individual volunteers to young offenders and people who visit from the prison.
 Whether they are working towards a qualification, working towards a fresh start or simply working for the joy of it, the site offers opportunities to learn about horticulture, woodworking, small animal care and many other practical skills.

 As environmental awareness increases more and more of us are seeking out alternatives to commercially produced food and for some this means growing our own.
 While it's beyond the resources and capabilities of most of us to grow everything we eat, even growing a little of our food can help.
 If you'd love to do this but don't know where to start, volunteering at our Growing in Harmony project is a great way to learn!

-The Growing in Harmony project and our new community growing project were inspired by the Havana urban food growing model in which the people of Cuba, motivated by food shortages in a time of economic crisis, began using all available space, no matter how small, to grow food.
+The Growing in Harmony project and our community growing project at Skinningrove were inspired by the Havana urban food growing model in which the people of Cuba, motivated by food shortages in a time of economic crisis, began using all available space, no matter how small, to grow food.
 Our hope is that we can show that a small space or an urban environment need not be a barrier to growing food.
 The Havana model uses a technique called organoponics, a Cuban invention distinguished from other intensive growing methods by the absence of chemicals and reliance on an organic substrate obtained from crop residues, household waste and animal manures, making it an environmentally friendly and sustainable approach.